keptn/lifecycle-toolkit/docs/content/en/docs/migrate/strategy/_index.md

 For example:

-* A Keptnv1 service that runs chaos or load tests can probably be translated into a `KeptnTask` using the `container-runner`.
+* A Keptn v1 service that runs chaos or load tests can probably be translated into a `KeptnTask` using the `container-runner`.
 * A Keptn v1 service that runs a database